 How We Work

 We provide initial training to groups of trainers in sustainable agricultural practices, based on microbial science and the best-practice findings of agricultural research bodies working in the region.
-We work with established organisations in each country interested in rolling out this sustainable change through their projects.
+We work with established organisations with country-wide reach in each country interested in rolling out this sustainable change through their projects.

-The trainers learn how to make four main inputs for soil enhancement: organic compost that is ready in 18 days using the Berkeley method of hot composting, serums of lactobacillus, fish hydrolysate and cow dung.
+The trainers learn how to make three main inputs for soil enhancement: organic compost that is ready in 18 days using the Berkeley method of hot composting, and serums of lactobacillus or fish hydrolysate.
 The products are made from low-cost, readily available materials, such as grasses, animal dung, milk, rice and fish.

 The training covers the whole project life-cycle, including project management, implementation, and monitoring and evaluation.
 Our aim is to equip the trainers to successfully embed the techniques in the farming communities they support.
 Our trainees go on to train groups of farmers, typically setting up demonstration plots within the communities for evidence of impact.
 They provide ongoing support so the farmers can go on to train others.